kpym/latex-fast-compile/README.md

 #### Using Go

-This method will comile to executable named `latex-fast-compile`.
+This method will compile to executable named `latex-fast-compile`.

 ```shell
 $ go get github.com/kpym/latex-fast-compile